Stocks, Crude Hammered As Trumps Europe Ban Fans Recession Fears - UrduPoint

 Asian equity markets, already deep in the red in reaction to the WHO announcement, cratered after Trump's address.

-Seoul, Singapore and Jakarta each lost more than three percent, while Mumbai tanked more than seven percent and Bangkok more than eight percent.
+Seoul, Singapore and Jakarta each lost more than three percent, while Mumbai tanked more than six percent and Bangkok more than eight percent.

+Manila crashed almost 10 percent after it emerged Philippines President Rodrigo Duterte would undergo a precautionary test for the virus, while he, his finance minister and head of the central bank were among several officials who were to go into quarantine.

-The Japanese yen, a key haven in times of crisis and economic turmoil, jumped more than one percent against the dollar.
+The Japanese yen, a key haven in times of crisis, jumped more than one percent against the dollar.

 "Travel restrictions equal slower global economic activity, so if you need any more coaxing to sell... after a massively negative signal from trading in US markets it just fell in your lap," said AxiCorp's Stephen Innes.